-These days most of the smaller size tiles come with a mesh-mounted or face taped piece.
-Smaller pieces are assembled so that installer can lift and apply a square foot or more.
+These days most of the smaller size tiles come with a mesh-mounted or face-taped piece.
+Smaller pieces are assembled so that the installer can lift and apply a square foot or more.
 This makes installing tile easy and inexpensive.
 Make sure to install your countertops first and then your backsplash tile.
 If there is face tape, you should remove it.
 The final piece of the puzzle is grouting and sealing it.
 We recommend sealing it a couple of times after it is dry.
 You can choose different kinds of sealers to make your tiles more or less shiny.
 In addition, wet sealers make your tiles darker as opposed to natural colors.
 We recommend keeping some spare tiles if you need to replace a pipe or cabinet.

 |Affordability||Easy to clean|

 It is easy to maintain these tiles.
 Be sure to keep them clean if you spill something.
 We don’t recommend chemical cleaners or kitchen surface cleaners on natural surfaces.